microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 is not too small, the sampled VM requests can follow a similar distribution to the original ones.

+Given a fixed time interval, a VM request will arise according to the real VM workload data and it
+might also be the request sent by the ``PostponeAction``.
+The request contains the VM information and the buffer time.

-Before the decision making by the agent, the MARO simulator will first calculate the remaining resource of each PM.
-The resources includes CPU cores and memory.
-The simulator will then generate a ``PendingDecision`` event with the ``DecisionPayload``, which contains all valid PMs (valid here means that the remaining resources are enough), and the information of the awaiting VM.
+* Whenever receive a VM request, the MARO simulator will first calculate the remaining resources of each PM.
+The required resources includes CPU cores and memory.
+* Then, the simulator will generate a ``PendingDecision`` event with the ``DecisionPayload``, which contains all valid PMs (valid here means that the remaining resources are enough), and the information of the awaiting VM.

 VM Allocation
 ^^^^^^^^^^^^^^